mtmitchell13/GettingCleaningData/README.md

 1. Read in the activity labels text file and assign column names
 2. Read in the features text file and assign column names
-3. Read in the three test text files, assign column names, combine to one file, and add a column with "test" 4.Read in the three train text files, assign column names, combine to one file, and add a column with "train"
+3. Read in the three test text files, assign column names, combine to one file, and add a column with "test"
+4. Read in the three train text files, assign column names, combine to one file, and add a column with "train"
 5. Combine the test and train datasets into one called full_data
 6. Subset the full data into just mean and std columns; store in meanstd_data
 7. Merge in the activity_name